JAForbes/pr-release/docs/index.md

 ## Can I help?

-Contribution are welcome!
+Contributions are welcome!
 Checkout out the (very early) [contributing notes](https://github.com/JAForbes/pr-release/blob/next/lib/contributing.md) and [create an issue](https://github.com/JAForbes/pr-release/issues/new) if you have any ideas.